Table of Contents

 Considering the confidential information that lawyers deal with, it’s understandable that security would be top of mind for using Dropbox.

-So, is Dropbox safe for lawyers to use?
+So, is Dropbox secure for lawyers to use?
 At a 2020 ABA Techshow, Nicole Black, a lawyer and legal technology journalist, said that cloud-based tools are usually more secure for solo lawyers and small and mid-size firms than if they kept their data in-house.

 “You’re going to get a lot more security provided, both in terms of physical servers themselves and also in terms of your data, and its encryption levels and their ability to shield your data from an attack or breach,” explained Black.